-\textbf{Difference between difficult-to-learn examples and hard negative samples.} Difficult-to-learn examples and hard negative samples both significantly affect the performance of self-supervised learning.
-However, while difficult-to-learn examples are associated with the classification boundary, hard negative samples \cite{robinson2020contrastive,kalantidis2020hard} are defined in relation to the anchor point.
+\textbf{Difference between difficult examples and hard negative samples.} Difficult examples and hard negative samples both significantly affect the performance of self-supervised learning.
+However, while difficult examples are associated with the classification boundary, hard negative samples \citep{,kalantidis2020hard, robinson2020contrastive} are defined in relation to the anchor point.
 Previous research on hard negative sampling typically modifies contrastive learning models to emphasize these challenging samples so as to achieve better performance.
-In contrast, our findings indicate that unmodified contrastive learning models experience performance degradation due to the existence of difficult-to-learn samples.
-Aside from ad hoc modifications, a straightforward removal of these difficult-to-learn samples can also boost performance.
+In contrast, our findings indicate that unmodified contrastive learning models experience performance degradation due to the existence of difficult samples.
+Aside from ad hoc modifications, a straightforward removal of these difficult samples can also boost performance.
 As a systematic explanation of this finding is lacking, we establish a unified theoretical framework that addresses this challenge.